 - Intravenous therapy

 In addition to our short-term recovery and rehabilitation programs, we also provide long-term care if you or a your loved one needs 24-hour nursing care on an on-going basis and access to a range of physical, speech and occupational therapies.
-In some communities, we also offer respite, palliative, home health, and hospice care in a warm and supportive environment designed to keep you or your loved one as comfortable as possible.
+In some communities, we also offer respite and palliative care in a warm and supportive environment designed to keep you or your loved one as comfortable as possible.

 Skilled Nursing Services